Hello

 My name is Rosalie Rayburn

-I am the author of The Power of Rain a New Mexico-based mystery that recently won an award from the National Federation of Press Women.
+I am the author of The Power of Rain a New Mexico-based mystery that won an award from the National Federation of Press Women, and recent winner of the southwest writers 2024 competition with The Sunshine Solution.

 Writer and Author